6 Tips to Choose a Stunning Website Color Scheme

 Color plays an integral role in how we perceive the world.
 Consequently, it can radically affect how we perceive a website.
 But when it comes to website design, color scheme often takes a backseat.
 In this article, I’m going to share six important tips you can use to create a stunning website color scheme:

 - Think about mixing color combinations

 - Keep it simple

 - Contrast your colors

 - Integrate your branding

-Whether you have a working knowledge of color theory or aren’t quite sure of the difference between primary and secondary colors, these tips will help you select the ideal color scheme for your website.
+Whether you have a working knowledge of color theory or aren’t quite sure of the difference between primary and secondary colors, these tips will help you select the ideal color scheme when building your website.
 Let’s get started!